The Gender, Justice and Security Hub

 Creative

-I came up with a range of visuals that focused on the SDGs at the heart of the project rather than looking at the women impacted by the issues being addressed.
+I came up with an initial range of visuals that focused on the SDGs at the heart of the project rather than looking at the women impacted by the issues being addressed.
 I chose a typographical solution and partnered with Liz Mosley to create lettering in the key languages of the partner institutions for ‘gender equality’ and ‘peace, justice and strong institutions’.

 I tied the graphic element of the type into the overall visual branding using a strong colour palette to convey optimism, innovation and intellect.